YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 What are some non-functional requirements?
 For example, how performant do you want your project to be?

-What are the techinical requirements?
+What are the technical requirements?
 What are the dependencies that you must have, or the key assumptions?

-Finally, what is out of scope?
+Finally, what's out of scope?
 It's important to know what you won't need to develop to avoid scope creep.

 Think of this as a version 0 of your Product Requirements Document (PRD).
 This one gets your thoughts down, but you'll heavily refine it into a full-fledged PRD later.